Skryabin-P/Printers-web-panel/README.md

 ## Web panel for monitoring network printers

-Web on Django with celery and snmp library .
+It works on Django, also it uses celery and pysnmp library for collecting printers utility stats

 #### It was created for my organisation where I am system administrator.